Android-for-Python/Android-for-Python-Users/README.md

     mActivity.getContentResolver()
 ```

+Add your own Java to the package using the Buildozer options `android.add_src` and `android.add_jars`, see buildozer.spec.

+Add AndroidX Java packages (or other Maven packages) using the Buildozer option `android.gradle_dependencies`, see buildozer.spec and [Maven AndroidX Group](https://mvnrepository.com/artifact/androidx).

-It is also possible to write Java class implementations in Python using `PythonJavaClass`, [RTFM](https://github.com/kivy/pyjnius/blob/master/docs/source/api.rst#java-class-implementation-in-python) and [look at some examples](https://github.com/Android-for-Python/CameraXF-Example/blob/main/cameraxf/listeners.py).
+More challenging, it is also possible to write Java class implementations in Python using `PythonJavaClass`, [RTFM](https://github.com/kivy/pyjnius/blob/master/docs/source/api.rst#java-class-implementation-in-python) and [look at some examples](https://github.com/Android-for-Python/CameraXF-Example/blob/main/cameraxf/listeners.py).
 You will need to understand [Java signature format](https://github.com/kivy/pyjnius/blob/master/docs/source/api.rst#java-signature-format).
+This implimentation is only visible in Python, Java classes cannot see it (though they can see the Java defined interface).

 Note: some documentation examples are obsolete.
 If you see '.renpy.' as a sub field in an autoclass argument replace it with '.kivy.'.

 ### Pyjnius Performance

-The `autoclass()` method add significant latency during the app start.
+The `autoclass()` statement adds significant latency during the app start.
 If the app contains more than perhaps a dozen `autoclass()` calls you will probably notice the extra app startup time.

 The way to address this is to create a Java file that references the Java classes that were referenced with autoclass().
 Then reference your Java class with `autoclass()`.
 A Java file is included in the project using Buildozer's `android.add_src`.
 If your Java file is located at `<project>/src/org/me/myproject/my.java` then use `android.add_src = src` .